ThrashingLaggard/xyDocGen/README.md

 ## Planned features & improvements

++ Parameters
+  - Adding parameters to output index and/or tree into the console
+  - Adding parameters to only output the index or only the tree
+  - By using the --info flag output this readme file

++ Upgrades
 - Reading and outputting the remarks
 - Upgrading the visual result of the outputs

++ Changing the structure:
-- Adding parameters to output index and/or tree into the console
+  - Moving the output of index and tree into the first level
   - Format mit als Unterordner hinzufügen..... was sollte das heißen?????
-- Changing the output structure:
-  - Moving the output of index and tree into the first level
-  - Adding parameters to only output the index or only the tree
-  - By using the --info flag output this readme file

 ## Problems